GayatriNaik74/GayatriNaik74/README.md

 ### 🙋‍♀️ About Me

-I'm a final-year CS undergraduate at Usha Mittal Institute of Technology, SNDT WU, Mumbai (Batch 2027), building software that solves real problems from fraud detection systems to behavioral biometric authentication.
+I'm a final-year CS undergraduate at Usha Mittal Institute of Technology, SNDT, building software that solves real problems from fraud detection systems to behavioral biometric authentication.
 I enjoy backend engineering, cloud-based development, and ML-driven applications, and I'm always looking to learn from mentors and collaborative teams.

 ---